usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	11. To view the details of a scan, click on the scan and refer to :ref:`migration-view-scan`.

+.. warning:: When scanning a Linux machine, you have to check whether the licenses of OS and software which the source machine contains permit you to use them on destination server which you migrate to.
+             For more detail, refer to :ref:`notes-on-the-lincensing`.

 .. _migration-scan-windows:

 Scanning a Microsoft Windows Machine